On the Fundamental Impossibility of Hallucination Control in Large Language Models: The Emergence of Impossibility in Transformer Architectures

 \subsubsection{Step 4: Output Projection and Feedforward Exploration}

-Each head then projects its context vector to residual space based on the privately held information routing knowledge encoded in $\mathbf{W}_O^{(h)}$.
-That private knowledge translates (or transmits) valuable context information into embedding vectors.
+Each head then projects its context vector to residual space based on the privately held information.
+That information allows for routing knowledge encoded in $\mathbf{W}_O^{(h)}$ and translates (or transmits) valuable context into embedding vectors.
 Namely, each head calculates:

 With trained matrices: